MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 This accelerator was announced in July 2018 at Ignite, and the initial release includes these features:

-- Extension of the Common Data Model to include concepts for health, including entity definitions and relationships.
+- Extension of Common Data Model to include concepts for health, including entity definitions and relationships.
 - **Patient**, **Practitioner**, **Related person**, and other customer-engagement forms that you can enhance or use out of the box.
 - A sample app that demonstrates some possibilities of the Unified Interface.
 - Support for building canvas and model-driven apps in Power Apps.